chloeekk/chloeekk.github.io/content/posts/how-will-the-tariffs-impact-ppc-campaigns/index.md

 **The answer is definitely: Yes.**

-When new tariffs are imposed or existing ones are expanded, the **fundamental cost structure of goods** changes, and companies' bidding behaviors also shift:
+When new tariffs are imposed or existing ones are expanded, the **fundamental cost structure of goods** changes, and companies' bidding behaviors also shift.
+Understanding [PPC advertising fundamentals](https://chloevolution.com/posts/paid-search/) helps contextualize these dynamics:
 - Some companies will increase their bids to secure the best ad positions, hoping to maintain existing profits.
 - Some companies will maintain their current bid levels in the short term, but ad spend may still rise (influenced by other advertisers increasing their bids, leading to an overall industry CPC increase).
 In the short term, they'll choose to absorb costs to maintain market share.
 - Other companies will choose to exit this new round of competition, shifting their marketing budgets to other channels.